The birds of the ‘Twelve Days of Christmas’ song

 Two turtle doves

 The doves are probably European Turtle Doves, migrating birds of Europe, Turkey, and Africa.
-Timid and dainty, they live in open woodlands, occasionally visiting gardens.
-They’ve come to be symbols of devoted love because they form strong pair bonds.
-Their name comes from their song, a vibrating, deep “turrrr.”
+Dainty and timid, they live in open woodlands, occasionally visiting gardens.
+They’ve become symbols of devoted love because they form strong pair bonds.
+Their name comes from the song they sing, a vibrating, deep “turrrr.”

 European Turtle Dove, Streptopelia turtur, one of the birds in the 12 days song.